Sd11lk/Smart-Toc/README.md

 = Will the TOC work with my theme? =
 Smart TOC is designed to work with any properly coded WordPress theme.
 The plugin uses its own styling that adapts to your theme's design.

-= Does the TOC support all languages? =
-Yes, Smart TOC works with any language supported by WordPress, including RTL languages.

 = What if I don't want the TOC on a specific post? = You can disable the TOC for individual posts or pages through a meta box in the editor.